Juniper/contrail-windows-docs/doc/Known_issues/Known_issues.md

 If checksum offload is enabled, Linux transmits packets with inner IP checksums not calculated correctly.
 When Windows compute nodes receive such encapsulated packets, after vRouter decapsulates them, receiving container's TCP/IP stack drops a packet due to incorrect checksum.

-To workaround this behaviour, you can disable checksum offloading on Linux compute node.
+To work around this behaviour, you can disable checksum offloading on Linux compute node.
 Assuming `ens224` is the data plane interface, please run the following as root on Linux compute node:

     ethtool -K ens224 rx off